TeamoreA/fast-food-apiV1/README.md

 ## How to run tests to get the code coverage
 - Install coveralls `pip install coveralls`
-- cd to project folder `fast-food-apiV1`
+- cd to project folder `cd fast-food-apiV1`
-- Run the following command in the command line `nosetests --with-coverage --cover-erase --cover-package=app/`
+- Run the following command in the command line `nosetests --with-coverage --cover-erase --cover-package=app/test`

 ## How to use it